 The Water Budget Administrative Office (WBAO) also currently resides with Technical Review and ensures that increased water demand from new construction is offset in accordance with the City's Development Water Budget ordinance.

 The City of Santa Fe Land Development Code is available and searchable online.
-Primary regulations related to terrain & storm water management, flood hazard areas, landscape & site design, the relocation of Gunnison's Prairie Dogs, and Development Water Budgets are located in Section 14-8.
+Primary regulations related to terrain & stormwater management, flood hazard areas, landscape & site design, the relocation of Gunnison's Prairie Dogs, and Development Water Budgets are located in Section 14-8.
 Escarpment Overlay District regulations are located in Section 14-5.6.
-Infrastructure construction including ADA requirements are located in Section 14-9.2.
+Infrastructure construction, including ADA requirements, is located in Section 14-9.

-Multiple regulations often apply to a single property, particularly in areas of steep terrain, escarpments or flood zones.
+Multiple regulations often apply to a single property, particularly in areas of steep terrain, escarpments, or flood zones.
 This can make code compliance complex.
-Help with technical review questions is available on a "walk in" basis in the Land Use Department at Santa Fe City Hall, 200 Lincoln Avenue, 1st Floor.
+Help with technical review questions is available through the email links below.

-For assistance with Engineering, Terrain Managment and Technical Review please contact:
+For assistance with Engineering, Terrain management, and Technical Review, please contact: